Frequently Asked Questions

 What is the National Association for Gun Rights?

 The National Association for Gun Rights is a 501(c)(4) nonprofit, nonpartisan, single-purpose citizens' organization dedicated to preserving and protecting the Constitutionally-protected right-to-keep-and-bear-arms through an aggressive program designed to mobilize public opposition to anti-gun legislation.

 How many members do you have?

 In just a few short years, the National Association for Gun Rights has become the fastest-growing gun rights organization in the country.
 NAGR has over 4.5 million members and supporters.
 If you would like to become a member of NAGR or sign up for our email alerts, please visit https://www.nationalgunrights.org/join.

 Where are you located?

-The National Association for Gun Rights is headquartered in Windsor, Colorado.
+The National Association for Gun Rights is headquartered in Loveland, Colorado.
 We also maintain a satellite office in Northern Virginia, near Washington, DC.

 What is your mailing address?